 4 Benefits

 While it is difficult to assess a monetary value of the potential benefits of these changes to the planning process, FHWA and FTA expect that the regulatory changes will improve decision-making through increased transparency and accountability and will support the national goals described in 23 U.S.C.
 150(b) and general purposes in 49 U.S.C.
 5301.
-The Final Rule will promote transparency by requiring the establishment of performance targets in key areas, such as safety, infrastructure condition, system reliability, emissions, and congestion, and by expressly linking investment decisions to the achievement of such targets.
+The final rule will promote transparency by requiring the establishment of performance targets in key areas, such as safety, infrastructure condition, system reliability, emissions, and congestion, and by expressly linking investment decisions to the achievement of such targets.
 This will be documented in plans or programs developed with public review.
 It is also expected that the planning process will become more transparent in that investments of Federal funds will be based on a decision-making process that is focused on transportation system performance, and that the specific transportation system performance goals, measures, and targets that drive investment decisions will be known to the public, elected officials, and other interested parties.

-The Final Rule will establish accountability through mandating reports on progress towards meeting those targets.
+The final rule will establish accountability through mandating reports on progress towards meeting those targets.
 In addition, FHWA and FTA expect that these regulatory changes will make the planning process more accountable by having States, MPOs and providers of public transportation identify desired transportation system performance outcomes related to the national performance areas and that investments made by the States, MPOs, and providers of public transportation will be more focused on achieving these system performance outcomes.

-Other elements of the Final Rule also will improve decision-making, such as including representation by providers of public transportation on each MPO that serves a TMA, updating the metropolitan planning agreements, requiring States to have a higher level of involvement with nonmetropolitan local officials, and providing an optional process for the creation of RTPOs.
+Other elements of the final rule also will improve decision-making, such as including representation by providers of public transportation on each MPO that serves a TMA, updating the metropolitan planning agreements, requiring States to have a higher level of involvement with nonmetropolitan local officials, and providing an optional process for the creation of RTPOs.
 It also could improve decision-making through optional provisions for the use of scenario planning, the development of programmatic mitigation plans, and use of planning products in the environmental review process.

 A break-even cost analysis is provided as part of this regulatory cost analysis to determine at what point the benefits from the planning rule exceed the annual costs of complying with the rule.
 The benefits include increased transparency, increased accountability, improved decision-making, and an improved investment process that is more focused on the national goal areas identified in MAP-21.
 The performance-based approach to metropolitan and statewide transportation planning increases the transparency and accountability of decisions and increases the effectiveness of investments of Federal transportation funds by focusing investments on system performance outcomes and on the national performance goal areas.
 As States and MPOs report on the outcomes of those investments with respect to safety, asset condition, congestion, and mobile emissions, the result will be a more efficient use of limited Federal transportation dollars.
 The total annual MAP-21 funding programmed through this process is $40.0 billion in FHWA funds and $8.5 billion in FTA transit funds.
 The annual average cost of the regulation is estimated to be $30.9 million per year.
 If return on investment increases by at least 0.064% of the combined FHWA and FTA annual funding programs, the benefits of the regulation exceed the costs.